taiwoemm/Dog-Breed-Classification-CNN/README.md

 # Dog-Breed-Classification-CNN
 The project implement an algorithm to classify dog breed with CNN (from scratch) and pretrained Inception_v3 model (transfer learning).

-The notebook is divided into separate steps and the links can be used to navigate the notebook.
+The notebook is divided into separate steps.

 * Step 0: Import Datasets
 * Step 1: Detect Humans